 The ADA requires Title II entities such as CCPRC to have an official process for filing a grievance regarding an ADA complaint.
 We are firmly committed to accessibility in all aspects of our service delivery and believe that we can resolve any concerns or complaints you may have about our ADA compliance more efficiently by contacting Steve Hutton, ADA Coordinator, at 843-795-4386 or by email and letting him know of your concern.

 In compliance with South Carolina law, CCPRC provides free parking for vehicles displaying a handicap placard at all facilities that charge a vehicle admission/parking charge.
 This includes Folly Beach County Park, Kiawah Beachwalker Park, Isle of Palms County Park, and the Folly Beach Fishing Pier.
 Our facilities that charge a per person admission fee do not allow vehicles in free with a handicap placard.
 This includes James Island County Park, Wannamaker County Park, Palmetto Islands County Park, Laurel Hill County Park, Stono River County Park, McLeod Plantation Historic Site, and Caw Caw Interpretive Center.
 Visitors with disabilities/handicap vehicle placards receive no special benefits for programs and events, unless there are free programs occurring in one of the facilities listed above which provide free parking as required by law.

 - Wheelchairs are available to rent free of charge on a first-come, first-served basis.

 - Advanced reservations are not accepted.
 Customers may call the park office to check availability and/or request staff to be expecting your use.

 - Wheelchairs are only available during regular operating hours and are to be used within the park and returned before the park closes for the day.

 - Customers may be required to leave a photo ID as a deposit during the use of the wheelchair.

-- The City of Folly Beach offers beach wheelchairs, the City of Isle of Palms has a wheelchair program, and other private entities in the area may offer rentals well.
+- The City of Folly Beach offers beach wheelchairs, the City of Isle of Palms has a wheelchair program, and other private entities in the area may offer rentals as well.

 Wheelchairs & Other Power Driven Mobility Devices